gantree-io/gantree-cli-docker/README.md

 - `{host-dir}/gcp/{your-google-application-credentials}.json`
 - `{host-dir}/ssh/{your-ssh-private-key}`

-Private ssh keys mounted to /gantree/ssh/* will be automatically detected and made available to gantree-cli

-Private keys should also be RSA type, contain embedded PEM information, and not use a password
+Private keys should be RSA type, contain embedded PEM information, and not use a password
 Some versions of ssh-keygen will generate this key by default, for others versions you can force this behaviour:

-`ssh-keygen -f ./my_validator_key -t rsa -m PEM -q -N ""`
+`ssh-keygen -f ./ssh_id_rsa_validator -t rsa -m PEM -q -N ""`

 For more information about these files see the [gantree-cli](https://github.com/flex-dapps/gantree-cli) documentation.